Kevinator9000/fintech_challenge_19/README.md

 Now we will see if the transaction went through correctly on ganache.
 First, we will see if the Eth has been taken out of the user's account.
-We can see that Eth has been taken out of the correct account.

 ![](./screen_shots/address_balance.PNG)

-Now, on to our final step, we will see if Eth the has been added to the contractor's account.
+Now, on to our final step, we will see if the Eth has been added to the contractor's account.

 ![](./screen_shots/transaction_details.PNG)